 After a long journey, people can experience jet lag while they adjust to a new time zone.

-Many strategies for adjusting to a new school or work schedule will also help people with jet lag, but the following tips may specifically help frequent travelers.
+Many strategies for adjusting to a new school or work schedule will also help people with jet lag, but the following

 If possible, begin changing the sleep-wake cycle ahead of long journeys.
 A person can start sleeping or waking an hour earlier or later each night, depending on the time zone they are visiting.